wkennedy8/MongoDB-EarlyBird/README.md

 - in the Home component,

-  1. When this component first mounts, fetch for all the users and save it to state.
+  1. When this component first mounts, fetch for all the users using axios and save them to state.
   2. Map through all of the users in state and change the hard coded values of User Name, User Email, User Phone Number, and Favorite Quote
   3. Each div should also have an onClick function that will route you to /user/:id route, make sure to dynamically add a user's id.